Boiled Egg Diet: What Is It and Does it Work?

 The boiled egg diet is another high-protein diet regimen, which is designed to facilitate weight loss without sacrificing protein that is essential for muscle building.

-As the name suggests, the boiled egg diet features heavy consumption of eggs, which is the main source of protein.
+As the name suggests, the boiled egg diet features a heavy consumption of eggs, which is the main source of protein.
 This regimen is generally low in carbohydrates and calories, and high in protein.

 Egg Diet: Basics